cag170030/Ultrasonics_2022/README.md

 ## To do
 1. Second Rayleigh integral in MATLAB - CG
-2. Fourier acoustics code--request from Dr. Hamilton - CG & YM
+2. Fourier acoustics--wait to cover in Acoustics II- CG & YM
 3. COMSOL model -YM
 4. Fraunhofer/Fresnel analysis - CG